SonarSource/SonarJS/docs/DEV.md

 From `its/ruling/`:

-- for JS `cp -R target/actual/js/ src/test/expected/js`
-- for TS `cp -R target/actual/ts/ src/test/expected/ts`
+- for JS/TS `cp -R target/actual/jsts/ src/test/expected/jsts`
 - for CSS `cp -R target/actual/css/ src/test/expected/css`

-You can review the Ruling difference by running `diff -rq src/test/expected/js target/actual/js` from `its/ruling`.
+You can review the Ruling difference by running `diff -rq src/test/expected/jsts target/actual/jsts` from `its/ruling`.

-To review the Ruling difference in SonarQube UI, put the breakpoint on `assertThat(...)` in `{JavaScript/CSS}RulingTest.java` and open in the browser the orchestrated local SonarQube.
+To review the Ruling difference in SonarQube UI, put the breakpoint on `assertThat(...)` in `{JsTs/CSS}RulingTest.java` and open in the browser the orchestrated local SonarQube.
 Note that you can fix the port in `orchestrator.properties files`, e.g. `orchestrator.container.port=9100`.

 > :warning: Please note that running ruling tests will remove `node_modules` from the root to avoid affecting the results.
 Run `npm ci` to put them back.